racheljfu/soundscape-prompt/README.md

 **Some details about the narrative:**
 * I'll act as the main character of the narrative, a new student (supposedly at Pitt).
-* The narrator will start off feeling totally alone, preoccupied with the loneliness of the city and memories of home.
+* The narrator will start off feeling totally alone, preoccupied with the lonesomeness of the city and memories of home.
 * Over time, she will connect with her environment more positively by channeling the happiness of her past into the present.
 * In the end, she'll be more in-tune and content with her surroundings.